Literature / Ten

 - Final Girl: Meg, the protagonist, is one of two surviving victims at the end of the ordeal.

-- For the Evulz: Although Tom claims that he is delivering vigilante justice, his Guilt By Association reasoning with Meg, and the "collisional damage" with the elderly couple suggest that he's psycho.
+- For the Evulz: Although Tom claims that he is delivering vigilante justice, his Guilt by Association reasoning with Meg, and the "collateral damage" with the elderly couple suggest that he's psycho.

 - Hoist by His Own Petard: In the end, Tom gets caught in the fiery boat that he meant to put Meg in.

 - Karmic Death: The murderer kills everyone off based on events that led to Claire's sucicide.
 For example, Lori, the girl that "stole" a singing role from, gets her vocal cords crushed by a noose.
 In the end though, the killer discards the poetic kills for some thrills for himself.

 - Love Triangle: T.J. and Meg would be a couple, except Minnie's irrational crush on him makes everything complicated between all three of them.

 - Misplaced Retribution: Meg didn't even do the offense Tom thought she did, therefore being the only "innocent" victim.
 Doesn't stop him pulling the Guilt by Association card.

 - Murder-Suicide: The killer tries to get T.J, Meg, and Minnie to kill each other while thinking the others are the true murderer.
 It doesn't work.

 - One-Word Title: Also a Title by Number